astroumd/photometrypipeline/README.md

 ## Installation

-The easiest way to get up and running with the pipeline is to download the ready-to-use **virtual machine** box and run it with Vagrant.
+The easiest way to get up and running with the pipeline is to run the ready-to-use **docker container**.

 Alternatively, it can be installed on Linux or macOS either with `pip`, or with the provided installation scripts.
 _(**WARNING:** compiling the dependencies can take more than 6 hours.)_

 #### 1) Download a pre-configured Virtual Machine (PhotoPipe-VM)

-Please refer to the virtual machine [repository](https://github.com/maxperry/photometrypipeline-vm).
+The docker container can be used if you have docker installed by running:

+    $ docker run -it joedurbak/photopipe bash

+More detailed instructions on installing, configuring, and rerunning the same container are available for both [Mac](https://github.com/astroumd/photometrypipeline/wiki/Docker-Instructions-on-Mac) and [Windows](https://github.com/astroumd/photometrypipeline/wiki/Docker-Instructions-on-Windows) operating systems

 #### 2) Install on your machine from PyPI or git